Google Photos

 Expected format

-If you do choose to extract your archives, they should be able to be extracted into the same destination folder.
+If you do choose to extract your archives, they should all be extracted into the same target folder.

-Google Photos export apparently truncates filenames to 47 characters (or 46 for the .json file).
-Timelinize can handle this.
-The full filename should still be contained in the contents of the .json file, so that name is used when copying the file to your repository.
+Google Photos takeout truncates filenames to 50 characters including the extension, and Timelinize is designed to account for this.
+It requires sorting the files in each folder, which is why this import can be so slow with .tgz files.
+(The full filename is still be contained in the contents of the .json file, so that name is preserved when copying the file into your repository.)

 Takeouts from the year 2015 and newer are supported.